 The fifth generation of cellular technology, 5G, isn't a single flavor.
 In fact, 5G is more like a Neapolitan mix of three flavors with new, advanced capabilities available to add on to each type.

-The different types of 5G comprise the various frequencies on which 5G will operate, dubbed low-band, midband and high-band 5G.
-The distinctions between these flavors relate to the different characteristics of each spectrum, according to Lindsay Notwell, senior vice president of 5G strategy and global carrier operations at Cradlepoint Inc., a networking vendor based in Boise, Idaho, recently acquired by Ericsson.
+The different types of 5G comprise the various frequencies on which 5G operates, dubbed low-band, midband and high-band 5G.
+The distinctions among these flavors relate to the different characteristics of each spectrum, according to Lindsay Notwell, senior vice president of 5G strategy and global carrier operations at Cradlepoint Inc., a networking vendor based in Boise, Idaho, and part of Ericsson.

-Instead of viewing 5G as one sole flavor, we can compare the different 5G types to the flavors of Neapolitan ice cream, a type of ice cream made of three separate flavors in one container.
+The different types of 5G can be compared to Neapolitan ice cream, a type of ice cream with three separate flavors in one container.
 Low-band, midband and high-band 5G are similar to vanilla, chocolate and strawberry, respectively.
+Three major U.S. carriers -- AT&T, T-Mobile and Verizon -- use all three frequency bands.

 1. Low-band 5G